joseolasa/Module-20/README.md

 ## Functionality and Results

+The code for this contract is in the file "JointSavings.sol"

 This contract has the ability to deposit ETH into it.
 The image below reflects a deposit of 5 ETH.

 ![alt=“”](Results/sending%205%20eth.png)